yumimobi/Developer-doc/Yumi Platform Annotation/Facebook .md

 1. Placement ID

-   Find  your Placement ID by choosing your app, selecting "Audience Network" in the left sidebar, then selecting the "Placements" tab at the top.
+   From [Facebook -My Apps page](https://developers.facebook.com/apps/) find  your Placement ID by choosing your app, selecting the "Audience Network" in the left sidebar, then selecting the "Placements" tab at the top.
 2. System User Token

     Learn how to generate [System User Token](https://developers.facebook.com/docs/audience-network/reporting-api/systemuser) here.